BrunaCavalcanti12/BrunaCavalcanti/manual-report/report.md

 The system has a Home that is DashBoard, it has information about: Success Plans, Actions, Sales Funnel, Most Accessed Pages, Latest Conversions of Leads, Last Landing Page and Last Email Campaign.
 There is also a Help button (which is on all system screens) which, when selected, redirects the user to a help page.

-It has the Attract functionality, where the user can make posts in Social Media, Include keywords, optimize pages (SEO), and tools for Blog.
+It has a Attract feature, where the user can make posts in Social Media, Include keywords, optimize pages (SEO), and tools for Blog.

-It has the functionality Convert, where the user can create, update, visualize:
+It has a Convert feature, where the user can create, update, visualize:

 - Landing Pages;
 - Forms;